isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 -------------------

-Before using GSS-TSIG, a GSS-TSIG capable DNS server, such as BIND 9 or alternatively Microsoft Active Directory, must be deployed.
-Other GSS-TSIG capable implementations may work, but were not tested.
+Before using GSS-TSIG, a GSS-TSIG capable DNS server, such as BIND 9 or Microsoft Active Directory (AD), must be deployed.
+Other GSS-TSIG capable implementations may work, but have not been tested.

 Kerberos 5 Setup
 ~~~~~~~~~~~~~~~~

 There are two kinds of key tables (keytab files): the system one used
-by servers and client tables used by clients.
+by servers, and client tables used by clients.
 For Kerberos 5, Kea is a
 **client**.

-Install the Kerberos 5 client library and kadmin tool:
+Install the Kerberos 5 client library and ``kadmin`` tool:

 .. code-block:: console